spec-first/connexion/docs/security.rst

 ``x-bearerInfoFunc`` or set ``BEARERINFO_FUNC`` env var.
 It uses the same semantics as for ``x-tokenInfoFunc``, but the function accepts one parameter: token.

-You can find a `minimal JWT example application`_ in Connexion's "examples/openapi3" folder.
+You can find a `minimal JWT example application`_ in Connexion's "examples" folder.

 Multiple Authentication Schemes
 -------------------------------